Samuel885/ai-assisted-task-manager/README.md

 AI-Assisted Task Management Platform

 Overview

 The AI-Assisted Task Management Platform is a web-based system designed to help students manage academic tasks efficiently.
-The system provides secure authentication, full CRUD functionality, task organization features, and a rule-based workload recommendation module that suggests which task to prioritize based on urgency and difficulty.
+The system provides secure authentication, full CRUD functionality, task organization tools, and a rule-based workload recommendation module that suggests which task should be prioritized based on urgency, priority level, difficulty, and estimated workload.

+The goal of the system is to help students better organize their assignments and focus on the most important tasks first.

 Features

-* Authentication
+Authentication
 * User registration
 * Secure login
 * Logout with session termination